There are a range of circumstances where our Housing Options service can step in and help you:

 Notice received from landlord

-We can speak to your landlord and try to establish why he has given you notice to leave.
-It may be possible to solve any difficulties between you by referring to mediation services or by speaking to the Housing Benefit team if there have been any delays in payment.
+We can speak to your landlord to try and establish why he has given you notice to leave.
+It may be possible to solve any difficulties between you by referring to mediation services or by speaking to the Housing Benefit team, if there has been any delay in payment.

 Rent arrears from council/housing association or private rented property

-The advice relating to the threat of homelessness due to mortgage arrears is as with rent arrears from a landlord.
+The advice relating to the threat of homelessness due to mortgage arrears is the same as with rent arrears from a landlord.
 We adopt the same methods and refer to the same agencies.

-Remember that it is vitally important that, whatever your debts to other sources, any difficulties you are experiencing in paying your mortgage should be seen as a priority.
+Remember that it is vitally important that, whatever other debts you owe, paying your mortgage should be seen as a priority.

-A number of Mortgage Rescue Schemes are available to some homeowners who are facing the possibility of losing their homes and experiencing the trauma of repossession.
+A number of Mortgage Rescue Schemes are available to some homeowners who are facing the possibility of losing their home and the trauma of repossession.